WRAPTORHelp & Docs

 Checklists Reusable opening/production/closing task templates, shared with Ops and Jobs.

-Email & Notifications Your shop's email mode and forwarding, plus a log of notifications sent.
-See Inbox.
+Email & Notifications Your shop's email mode and forwarding, plus five automation controls and a log of notifications sent:

-Accounting & Subscription Connect QuickBooks or Xero (Invoicing & billing) and manage your plan (Plans).
+Accounting & Billing One combined section: connect QuickBooks or Xero (Invoicing & billing) and manage your subscription/plan (Plans).

 Capabilities